Understanding God’s Love and the Sin that Changed the World

 Finally, Jesus judges because he has to.
 Love can’t exist without judgment.
 Still, he does not cause our eternal suffering.
 The suffering is our self-affliction.
 It grows out of our hearts and is fair and just.
 If there was no judgment, there could be no love.
 Ultimately, Heaven is a reward, but not the main reason for our conversion.
 Christianity is not about continuing to be the same person and getting a get-out-of-jail-free card.
 It’s about discovering the truth and being transformed into something new (for the good of others).
 This can only be done through the Holy Spirit.
 Jesus isn’t a door-to-door insurance agent passing out policies for the afterlife.
 Christ is THE DOOR to a life-giving transformation.
 We don’t accept Christ for us alone but for the glory of God.
 Knowing this also benefits all of mankind (it is the only way to true fulfillment and eternal life).

-- In light of Matthew 7:2, could the pain we receive in Hell also be the evil in our hearts directed back at us (Matthew 7:2).
-This is what we all deserve, but God’s grace (through Jesus) allows us to escape it?
+- In light of Matthew 7:2, could the pain we receive in Hell also be the evil in our hearts directed back at us?
+Might it be exactly proportional to what we all deserve, but God’s grace (through Jesus) allows us to escape it?
 Is God or our sin the cause of our pain?

-- What if God’s love and judgment were two sides of the same coin?
-Might God not be one way with those that end up in Hell and another with those who end up in Heaven?
+- Is God one way with those that end up in Hell and another with those who end up in Heaven?
 Might he be the same but just like two chemicals might react very differently to the same substance, so might our souls?
-If our hearts are one way, his presence will be intolerable (Hell).
-If we are another way, his presence will be the greatest joy we will ever experience (Heaven).
-Ultimately, God’s presence is intolerable to those that reject him.
-Our torment in Hell is the gift we receive for making his unconditional love unbearable.
-It’s the consequence of the reaction between his presence and our sinful nature.
+If our hearts are one way, could his presence be intolerable (Hell)?
+If we are another way, could his presence will be the greatest joy we will ever experience (Heaven)?